puppetlabs/puppetlabs-stdlib/REFERENCE.md

 Type: Ruby 3.x API

+This function accepts a string as an argument.

 > **Note:* **Deprecated** Will be removed in a future version of stdlib.
 See [`validate_legacy`](#validate_legacy).

 #### `is_function_available()`

+This function accepts a string as an argument.

 > **Note:* **Deprecated** Will be removed in a future version of stdlib.
 See [`validate_legacy`](#validate_legacy).